sylvosite/ECS/README.md

 # ECS
 This will provide an easy tutorial on how to host ECS.

+# NOTE
+This is just a simplified tutorial, you can install ECS from other github pages, you choose if you want ECS.org, Project X or ECS.com

 # HOW TO RUN/BUILD/COMPILE

 You will need the following dependencies: